bittbridge/bittbridge/docs/guide/03-wallets-and-tokens.md

 - **Recovery:** If you lose the wallet files (e.g., VM deleted, disk failure), the mnemonic is the only way to restore your wallet and funds.
 - **No recovery without mnemonic:** Without the mnemonic, lost keys mean permanent loss of access to your TAO.

 Write down each mnemonic and keep it in a safe place.
-You will have **4 mnemonics** total (2 coldkeys + 2 hotkeys for miner and validator).
+For the miner-only path you have **2 mnemonics** (1 coldkey + 1 hotkey).

 ### Importing Existing Wallets

-If you already have wallets from another machine, regenerate them on this VM using the mnemonics:
+If you already have wallets from another machine, regenerate them on this VM using the mnemonics.

 1. **Regenerate coldkey first** (one per wallet):
    ```bash